-The Alcohol Use Disorders Identification Test-Consumption (AUDIT-C) screening tool incorporated within the Dyson Wellness Center (DWC) to assist with identifying clients with risky drinking behaviors and/or active alcohol disorders, including alcohol abuse or dependence.
+The Alcohol Use Disorders Identification Test-Consumption (AUDIT-C) screening tool incorporated within the Dyson Wellness Center (DWC) today's medical visit, returning medical visit form, and the initial consult form has been selected to assist with identifying clients with risky drinking behaviors and/or active alcohol disorders, including alcohol abuse or dependence.
 With utilization of the tool, the goal is to better identify, counsel, support, and refer clients at risk or who identify as having a substance disorder to prevent complications and improve outcomes.